Your child's spleen was removed after your child was given general anesthesia (asleep and pain-free).

 Your child may have some of these symptoms.
-All of them should slowly decrease:
+All of them should slowly go away:

-If your spleen was removed for a blood disorder or lymphoma, you may need additional treatment, depending on your medical disorder.
+If your child's spleen was removed for a blood disorder or lymphoma, your child may need more treatment depending on the disorder.

-If your child is an infant, try not to let them cry for too long for the first 3 to 4 weeks after surgery.
+If your child is an infant, try not to let your baby cry for too long for the first 3 to 4 weeks after surgery.
 Staying calm yourself will help your baby stay calm.
-When you lift your baby, support both their head and bottom for the first 4 to 6 weeks after surgery.
+When you lift your baby, support both the baby's head and bottom for the first 4 to 6 weeks after surgery.

 Toddlers and older children will often stop any activity if they get tired.
 Do not press them to do more if they seem tired.

-Your doctor or nurse will tell you when it is okay for your child to return to school or daycare.
-This may be as soon as 2 - 3 weeks after surgery.
+The doctor or nurse will tell you when it is okay for your child to return to school or daycare.
+This may be as soon as 2 to 3 weeks after surgery.

-For the first 2 -3 weeks after surgery, your child should not do any activity where there is a chance of falling.
-Your child also should not go bicycling, skateboarding, roller skating, play any contact sports, or lift anything heavier than 3 pounds.
+For the first 2 to 3 weeks after surgery, your child should not do any activity during which there is a chance of falling.
+Your child also should not go bicycling, skateboarding, roller skating, play contact sports, or lift anything heavier than 3 pounds.

 Climbing stairs is okay.
-Swimming is okay after the tape strips (Steri-Strips) have fallen off your child’s surgical wounds, and the doctor says it is okay.
+Swimming is okay after the strips of tape have fallen off your child’s incisions, and the doctor says it is okay.

-You may give your child acetaminophen (Tylenol) for pain.
+You can give your child acetaminophen (Tylenol) for pain.
 The doctor may also prescribe other pain medicines to use at home if your child needs them.

-Your doctor will tell you when to stop keeping your child's wounds covered.
-Keep the wound area clean by washing it with mild soap and water.
-See also: Surgical wound care
+Your doctor will tell you when to stop keeping your child's incisions covered.
+Care for the incisions as instructed.
+Keep the incision area clean by washing it with mild soap and water.

-You may remove the wound dressings (bandages) and give your child a shower.
-If Steri-Strips were used to close the incision:
+You may remove the incision dressings (bandages) and give your child a shower.
+If strips of tape or surgical glue were used to close the incision:

 Your child should not soak in a bathtub or hot tub or go swimming until your doctor says it is okay.